maikrehburg/devenv-ionic_cli/README.md

 # Description
-This Docker container provides a dev-environment for ionic hybrid apps.
-There´s a sample project (tabs, Vue) in the apps directory.
+This Docker image provides a dev-environment for ionic hybrid apps.

+It should be used as a startpoint for yout ionic projects.
+Don´t push projects in this repository!

 ### build image
 Run script "build_image.sh"